bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

        // Write a method to read in the data (it may throw an exception).
        // Loop through each row to split it into attributes.
        //     Create a new  object from the attributes.
-       //     and save it into the ArrayList.
+       //     and save it into the array.

        // Write a method that does something with the data
        // for example find the object with a min or max attribute value